jruby/jrubyconf.com/_news/news/guide.markdown

 elevator at level four, walk across to the other elevator, and take it to level eight.

-We also have the classrooms available on Tuesday and Wednesday for meetings, quiet work, or breakout sessions.
+We will also have a classroom available on Tuesday and Wednesday for meetings, quiet work, or breakout sessions.
 They are accessible from the Dowling Studio by taking the stairs in the studio lobby down one level.